Skip to main content

 These are all-natural foods that are good for panic attacks.

-Another essential step is to drink lots of water.
+Another essential step is to drink plenty of water.
 Research has demonstrated that dehydration can lead to nervousness and panic because the brain is comprised primarily of water.
 Do your best to drink between four and six glasses daily.

 Foods to Avoid for Panic Attacks